 - Research tools – There are now tools to allow you to gather contact information of a large number of people in minutes.

 Certainly, these tools help you gather prospects and conduct keyword research.

 If your SEO agent mentions tools such as Xrumer, SE Nuke, or Bookmarking Demon, please do stay away.

 5. What is your payment structure?

 Different SEO companies use different payment structures.
-You need to know how much you’ll be charged, of course, and also whether the consultant gets paid by retainer or by project.
+You need to know how much you’ll be charged, of course, and also whether the consultant gets paid by retainer or by the project.

 Project-based payments are the most common in the SEO consulting industry, and they can vary widely, depending on a project’s size and complexity.